-The OPA2652 is built using a very high-speed complementary bipolar process.
+The OPA2652 is built using a very high speed complementary bipolar process.
 The internal junction breakdown voltages are relatively low for these very small geometry devices.
-These breakdowns are reflected in the Absolute Maximum Ratings table.
-All device pins are protected with internal ESD protection diodes to the power supplies as shown in Figure 37.
+These breakdowns are reflected in the "Absolute Maximum Ratings" table.
+All device pins are protected with internal ESD protection diodes to the power supplies as shown in Figure 10.

 These diodes provide moderate protection to input overdrive voltages above the supplies as well.
 The protection diodes can typically support 30mA continuous current.
-Where higher currents are possible (for example, in systems with \pm 15V supply parts driving into the OPA2652), current-limiting series resistors should be added into the two inputs.
+Where higher currents are possible (e.g., in systems with $\pm 15V$ supply parts driving into the OPA2652), current-limiting series resistors should be added into the two inputs.
 Keep these resistor values as low as possible since high values degrade both noise performance and frequency response.

-Figure 37.
-Internal ESD Protection
+FIGURE 10.
+Internal ESD Protection.